nikhil-ghind/JobApplicationTracker/README.md

 5) Open the app
 - http://localhost:3000

+If you update `.env.local`, restart the dev server so changes are picked up.

 ## Authentication Flow
 - Visiting `/` requires authentication and will redirect unauthenticated users to `/signin`.